scamer0018/NSDL/README.md

 # 🤖 WhatsApp-Botto-Py

 **WhatsApp-Botto-Py** is a WhatsApp bot created with [neonize](https://github.com/krypton-byte/neonize) and written in Python.
-This is my first Python open-source project.
+This is my first Python open source project.
 If there are any mistakes, feel free to open an issue.

 **⚠️ NOTE:** I can't guarantee that you won’t be blocked for using this code.
 Although it has worked for me, WhatsApp does not allow bots or unofficial clients on their platform.
 So, this shouldn't be considered completely safe.